 The Aerial Photo Viewer allows

-anyone to search the aerial photographs database to identify possible aerial
+anyone to search the historical aerial photographs database to identify possible aerial

 photographs covering their area of interest.
 Includes access information, view mid resolution images and how to obtain images and costs.

 - Supplying Remotely Sensed Data (RSD) to Land Tasmania

-As from the first of September 2016, Land Tasmania will be using a Multi-Use List system for procurement of remote sensing services.
+Land Tasmania utilises a Multi-Use List system for procurement of remote sensing services.
 Businesses wishing to supply to the government through Land Tasmania will need to apply to be a member of the list of preferred suppliers.

 - Historic Photography